spaghetticode/dbmanager/README.md

       - prods_view
 ```

-Another use is to set some environments as protected, or vice versa allow to
+Another use is to set some environment as protected, or on the other hand allow
-overwrite production env.
+overwriting if it's protected by default (ie. production env).

-For example if we want to override the following setting, and make the database
+For example if you want to override the following setting, and make the database
 protected from overwriting:

 ```yaml
 beta:
   host: 192.168.0.1
 ```
-we should put in dbmanager_override.yml this:
+you should put this in dbmanager_override.yml:

 ```yaml
 beta: